rvbug/mlops/README.md

 Before starting, some pre-requisites are

 -  `mlops Repo` on Github  - Repository to version your code
--  `github profile & page` - Create a profile and free github pages
+-  `github profile & page` - Create a profile and free github page to showcase your work
 -  `Hashnode` (chosen over Medium) - For Documenting and blogging my journey.
 Moved from Medium's limitation and Hashnode seems to be promising.
 -  `Docusaurus` (choosen over MKDocs) - MKDocs is a static file generator &  Docusaurus is built on top of React.
 There are lot of tools to work on, you will come across some cool tips & tricks, so need a place to note it down for future reference.
 - `Markdown` - Markup language used for text formatting, this will help you in creating beautiful documentation